BPHL-Molecular/Daytona_dengue/README.md

 ## How to run
 ### By default:
 By default, the pipeline uses singularity to run containers and is wrapped by SLURM.
 To run the pipeline by default, you should follow the steps below.
 1. put your data files into directory /fastqs.
 Your data file's name should look like "JBS22002292_1.fastq.gz", "JBS22002292_2.fastq.gz".
+You may use the bash script "renamefile.sh" to rename your data file names.
 2. open file "parames.yaml", set the parameters.
 3. get into the top of the pipeline directory, then run
 ```bash